CAFM-Blog.de | VAT Liability for Electronic Services: What Does §2b UStG Mean?

 Risk Assessment: All About Risk?
 Read more »

-A business audit is a systematic examination of a company's tax situation by the tax authorities (and as long as you're not Al Capone, everything should be fine, just to clarify...).
+A tax audit is a systematic examination of a company's tax situation by the tax authorities (and as long as you're not Al Capone, everything should be fine, just for clarification…).
 It serves to verify the accuracy and completeness of tax declarations and compliance with applicable tax laws.
 The audit can cover one or more tax periods and includes the analysis of accounting records, receipts, and other relevant documents.
-Business audits can be announced
+Tax audits can be announced

 Scroll to Top